ShapeBuilder

 3. Configure the geo-reference via Georef.

-4. Configure a transformation via Transform.
+5. Configure a coordinate system transformation via Transform.

-5. Add geometric primitives:
+7. Add geometric primitives:

 • Vertices (see Vertex* methods)